BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/units-math.rst

 Velocity, a derived unit, is often used to represent a linear or angular speed.
-However it is possible to make a Velocity of any type that impolements SIValue.
+However it is possible to make a Velocity of any type that impalements SIValue.
 The type of Velocity represented can be parameterized by any class that implements SIValue - for instance, a :code:`Velocity<Length>`, or :code:`Velocity<Rotation2d>`, or even :code:`Velocity<NativeUnit>`.